-The CSKA Moscow playmaker believes that his countrymen should join the world's best club sides to help the national team progress amid rumours of a move to AC Milan
+The CSKA Moscow playmaker believes his countrymen should join the world's best sides to help the national team progress amid rumours of a move to AC Milan

-A 2-1 loss to Mexico ended the Samurai Blue's Confederations Cup campaign with three consecutive losses, two goals from Chicharito enough for La Verde to seal the win, the Mexicans holding on despite Shinji Okazaki's late strike.
+Two goals from Javier Hernandez were enough for La Verde to seal a 2-1 win in the Group A encounter, with the Mexicans holding on despite Shinji Okazaki's late strike.

-And the CSKA Moscow star argues that it is imperative for his compatriots to target roles in big clubs if the national side are to improve amid speculation mounting that he may be close to signing for AC Milan.
+And the CSKA Moscow star believes that it is imperative for his compatriots to target roles in big clubs if the national side is to improve amid speculation mounting that he may be close to signing for AC Milan.

-"Italy only had two days off and they beat us, so you need that sort of mental strength to win in any condition," Honda told reporters after the game.
+"Italy only had two days off and they beat us, so you need that sort of mental strength to win in any condition," he told reporters after the game.

 "The level of the club you play for influences that strength, so it's very important to play at higher-level clubs in stronger leagues.

-Honda, who has decided not to renew his contract with his current employers, alerting the likes of the Rossoneri, has enjoyed a successful time in Russia's top flight of late, with his side winning the league and cup double last season.
+Honda, who has decided not to renew his contract with his current employers CSKA Moscow alerting the likes of the Rossoneri, has enjoyed a successful time in Russia's top flight of late with his side winning the league and cup double last season.